seanox/aspect-js/manual/en/test.md

 ### auto

 Option that triggers the start when loading the page.
-If the page is already loaded, the auto parameter is ignored and the start is executed immediately.
+If the page is already loaded, the parameter _auto_ is ignored and the start is executed immediately.

 ```javascript
 Test.start({auto: true});